aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 console.log(copied); // { key: 'copied/destKey' }
 ```

-### Copy protected file from another identityId
+## Copy protected file from another user

-You can also copy a protected file from another identityId.
+You can also copy a protected file from another user by providing their identity id

 ```typescript
 console.log(await Storage.list('copied/', { level: 'private' })); // []